sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 The resulting file ``mydoc.html`` can be loaded into any web browser for viewing.

-The HTML style is defined in the header of the file.
-The default style has blue section headings and white background.
-With the ``--html-solarized`` command line argument, the `solarized <http://ethanschoonover.com/solarized>`_ color palette is used.
+The HTML style can be defined either in the header of the HTML file or in an external CSS file.
+The latter is enabled by the command-line argument ``--css=filename``.
+There is a default style with blue headings, and a style with the `solarized <http://ethanschoonover.com/solarized>`_ color palette, specified by the ``--html-solarized`` command line argument.
+If there is no file with name ``filename`` in the ``--css=filename`` specification, the blue or solarized styles are written to ``filename`` and linked from the HTML document.
+You can provide your own style sheet either by replacing the content inside the ``style`` tags or by specifying a CSS file through the ``--css=filename`` option.

 If the Pygments package (including the ``pygmentize`` program) is installed, code blocks are typeset with